-- Does not require uncacheable / MMIO register reads in the command submission or completion path. - A maximum of one MMIO register write is necessary in the command submission path. - Support for up to 64K I/O queues, with each I/O queue supporting up to 64K commands. - Priority associated with each I/O gueue with well-defined arbitration mechanism. - All information to complete a 4KB read request is included in the 64B command itself, ensuring efficient small I/O operation. - Efficient and streamlined command set. - Support for MSI/MSI-X and interrupt aggregation. - Support for multiple namespaces. - Efficient support for I/O virtualization architectures like SR-IOV. - Robust error reporting and management capabilities.
+- Does not require uncacheable / MMIO register reads in the command submission or completion path. - A maximum of one MMIO register write is necessary in the command submission path. - Support for up to 64K I/O queues, with each I/O queue supporting up to 64K commands. - Priority associated with each I/O queue with well-defined arbitration mechanism. - All information to complete a 4KB read request is included in the 64B command itself, ensuring efficient small I/O operation. - Efficient and streamlined command set. - Support for MSI/MSI-X and interrupt aggregation. - Support for multiple namespaces. - Efficient support for I/O virtualization architectures like SR-IOV. - Robust error reporting and management capabilities. - Support for multi-path I/O and namespace sharing.